-Once you know the size of the ski that works well with your body type, you need to evaluate your skiing style.
+Once you know the size of the cross country ski that works well with your body type, you need to evaluate your cross country skiing style.
 Do you prefer skiing smoothly inside the tracks or would you prefer some high-speed adventure?
 Do you want to do a mix and match of both in and out-of-track skiing?
 As obvious as it may sound, before buying your backcountry skis, you need to know where and how you plan to ski.

 Best Metal Edge Touring Skis

 Here are our top 9 recommendations for metal-edge touring skis that will give you and your cross country skiing an edge:

 1. Rossignol BC 80 Positrack Skis – Men’s

 The 2020 Rossignol BC 80 Positrack Skis are metal-edged cross country skis that let you explore the unfamiliar snowy territories with a full grip, control, and speed.
 Its full metallic edge along with the sturdy base will give you a strong grip from the bottom as well as the sides.